shihenw/convolutional-pose-machines-release/README.md

 ## Testing

-### Python
+[//]: # (### Python)
-This [demo file](https://github.com/shihenw/convolutional-pose-machines-release/blob/master/testing/python/demo.ipynb) shows how to detect multiple people's poses as we demonstrated in CVPR'16.
-For real-time performance, please read it for further explanation.
+[//]: # (This [demo file](https://github.com/shihenw/convolutional-pose-machines-release/blob/master/testing/python/demo.ipynb) shows how to detect multiple people's poses as we demonstrated in CVPR'16.
+For real-time performance, please read it for further explanation.)

 ### Matlab
 - Run `testing/get_model.sh` to retreive trained models from our web server.